 The Greater Palm Beach Rose Society serves the South Florida counties of Broward, Palm Beach and Martin.

 Our Society is very active year round with garden walks, shows, workshops and many other events.
+Meetings start at 7:30pm at Mounts Botanical Garden located at 531 N. Military Trail in West Palm Beach.
+Visitors and guests are always welcome.
 We do take a summer siesta where we do not have monthly regular meetings.
 This allows us to rejuvenate.